 If you anticipate receiving a payment by direct deposit or mailed check, follow these steps to prepare for timely notification of payment delivery to your account:

-- Make sure you have Online Banking and Mobile App* set up.
+- Make sure you have SAFE Online Banking and Mobile App* set up.

 - Make sure your contact information is correct in Manage Contact Information.